SEKOIA-IO/documentation/docs/integration/index.md

 For those looking to extend the capabilities of Sekoia.io SOC Platform, this section provides a [step-by-step guide on how to develop custom integrations](/integration/develop_integration/overview/).
 You'll learn about our integration framework, best practices, and how to contribute to our ecosystem.

+### FAQ Section

+To assist users in quickly finding answers to common questions and issues, we have introduced an FAQ section within our Integrations documentation.
+This section is categorized to cover a wide range of topics, from general questions and setup guides to troubleshooting tips and best practices.
+Whether you're new to integrations or seeking advanced configuration guidance, our FAQ section is designed to provide comprehensive support.

 ## Valuable Resources

 To enhance your experience and keep you informed about our latest developments, we recommend exploring the following resources: